tea2code/fantasy-rts/README.md

                     - type: <id, "Id of a parameter.">
                       value: <?, "Value of the parameter.">

+            decisions:
+                namespace: <string, "Namespace part.">

+                decision:
+                    - namespace: <string, "Namespace part.">
+                      entity: <id, optional, "Name of entity for which this decision tree is.">
+                      start_node: <id, optional, "Id of root node.">
+                      tree:
+                        - name: <string, "Namespace end part.">
+                          type: ai.decision.node.random <id, "Random node type id.">
+                          random:
+                            - chance: <float, "Chance of this child node.">
+                              next: <id, "ID of this child node.">
+                        - name: <string, "Namespace end part.">
+                          type: ai.decision.node.task <id, "Task node type id.">
+                          task: <id, "ID of task to execute.">
+                          success: <id, optional, "Node in case of success.">
+                          fail: <id, optional, "Node in case of failure.">
+                          next: <id, optional, "If result of task doesn't matter this node will be executed.">

-The types "task", and "parameters" can/should/will exist multiple times.
+The types "task", "parameters", "decision" and "tree" can/should/will exist multiple times.
 Each representing a single object.

+The three values "success", "fail" and "next of task nodes are completly optional.
+If none is defined the node is a leaf and the tree ends after this node.